Use Composable Storefront in a Hybrid Implementation

 Only existing customers can access some of the links on this page.
 Visit Salesforce Commerce Cloud GitHub Repositories and Access for information about how to get access to the Commerce Cloud repositories.

-Starting with B2C Commerce version 25.3, Hybrid authentication replaces Plugin SLAS.
-Hybrid auth is a standalone solution for implementations that need both SFRA/SiteGenesis authorization and Shopper Login and API Access Service (SLAS) authorization.
+Starting with B2C Commerce version 25.3, Hybrid Authentication replaces Plugin SLAS.
+Hybrid Auth is a standalone solution for implementations that need both SFRA/SiteGenesis authorization and Shopper Login and API Access Service (SLAS) authorization.
 This means you need both a dwsid

 (SFRA/SiteGenesis) and a JSON Web Token (SLAS), and these tokens must be kept in sync.
-Hybrid auth is an improvement over the Plugin SLAS approach, offering enhanced performance and stability of hybrid storefronts by moving the feature directly into the B2C Commerce platform.
+Hybrid Auth is an improvement over the Plugin SLAS approach, offering enhanced performance and stability of hybrid storefronts by moving the feature directly into the B2C Commerce platform.

-Hybrid storefronts that use Plugin SLAS will continue to work, but we highly encourage adopting hybrid auth.
+Hybrid storefronts that use Plugin SLAS will continue to work, but we highly encourage adopting Hybrid Auth.

-For implementation details, see Configure a Hybrid Storefront with Hybrid Auth.
+For complete implementation details, see Hybrid Authentication.

 Launch faster with out-of-the-box authentication, ensuring automatic data synchronization between SFRA and Composable Storefront pages.
 You no longer need Plugin_SLAS!